 - You must file your FAFSA before March 1 to be considered for most state aid programs.

-- The FAFSA ID - user name and password - has replaced the Federal Student Aid PIN.
+- The FSA ID - user name and password - has replaced the Federal Student Aid PIN.

-- If the FAFSA requests your parent's financial data and you have trouble obtaining this data, please review the dependency status regulations.
+- If the FAFSA requests your parent's financial data and you do not have contact with your parents, please review the dependency status regulations.

-- The FAFSA bases your financial need on last year's income data.
+- The FAFSA bases your financial need on income data.
 If your annual income has significantly decreased or you have other special financial issues or changes, please read about Special Circumstances.